Former Trump aide Flynn says lobbying may have helped Turkey

 As a key member of Trump's transition team last December, Flynn spoke by phone several times with Kislyak during the period when former President Barack Obama expelled 35 Russian diplomats from the U.S. and levied new sanctions in response to Russian election-related hacking.

 According to the new paperwork, Flynn's firm took on the Turkish-related lobbying work in August while he was a top Trump campaign surrogate.
-Flynn Intel disclosed in its filing that in mid-September, the company was invited by its Turkish client, Ekim Alptekin, to meet with Turkish officials in New York.
+Flynn Intel disclosed in its filing that in mid-September, the company was invited by Alptekin to meet with Turkish officials in New York.

+Alptekin acknowledged Wednesday that he had set up the meeting between Flynn and the two officials.
+He said they met at an undisclosed hotel in New York.
+Alptekin said Flynn happened to be in New York while the Turkish officials were attending United Nations sessions and a separate conference that Alptekin had arranged.

+"I asked one of Gen. Flynn's staff if he was in town and would be available to meet and they got in touch with him," said Alptekin, who owns several businesses in Turkey.

 Among those officials, the documents said, were Turkey's ministers of foreign affairs and energy.
 Flynn's company did not name the officials but reported the two worked for Turkey's government "to the best of Flynn Intel Group's current understanding."